Happy Death Day: Plot

 Tree awakens in Carter's dorm room and finds him alive again.
 Now confident in solving her murder, she proceeds happily through the day.
-She ends her affair with Dr. Butler and meets her father for lunch, where the two begin to reconcile.
+She ends her affair with Gregory and meets her father for lunch, where they begin to reconcile.
 That night, she goes to the hospital and traps and kills Tombs.
-Relieved to finally be free, she celebrates her birthday in Carter's room and eats the cupcake Lori gave her.
+Relieved to be free, she celebrates her birthday in Carter's room and eats the cupcake Lori gave her.

 Tree wakes up still in the loop.
-Horrified, she returns to her room with the intent to run away, where Lori offers her the cupcake again.
-Tree realizes the previous loop was the only time she had ever eaten the cupcake, and she had died in her sleep.
-Tree realizes Lori is her true killer.
-Lori had poisoned the cupcake, but when Tree failed to eat it, Lori used her job as a nurse at the hospital to frame Tombs for Tree's murder.
-Tree threatens to take the cupcake to the police, but Lori attacks her.
-Lori admits to also having an affair with Dr. Butler, whose preference for Tree drove Lori mad with jealousy.
-In the ensuing fight, Tree stuffs the poisoned cupcake in Lori's mouth, then kicks her out of a second-story window to her death.
+Horrified, she returns to her room with the intent to run away, when Lori offers her the cupcake again.
+Tree realizes that the previous loop was the only time she ate the cupcake, and she had died in her sleep, thus Lori is her true killer.
+Lori had poisoned the cupcake, but when Tree failed to eat it, Lori used her job as a nurse to frame Tombs for Tree's murder.

+Lori admits to also having an affair with Gregory, whose preference for Tree drove her mad with jealousy.
+She then attacks Tree, but Tree manages to stuff the poisoned cupcake in her mouth, then kicks her out of a second-floor window to her death.

-At a restaurant, Tree and Carter muse over the day's events and he offers her his room for the night.
-The next day, Tree wakes up believing she is still in the time loop, but Carter quickly reveals he was just playing a prank on her, and it is really the next day.
+At a restaurant, Tree and Carter muse over the day's events, and he offers her his room for the night.
+The next day, she wakes up believing she is still in the time loop, but Carter quickly reveals he was just playing a prank on her and it is really the next day.
 Tree is too relieved to be angry at him, and the two kiss.